hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

   * Attach the device to a regional application instance (for example, Aruba Central application in Central Europe) and a subscription key (a license) to operate the device.
   * Remove application and subscription assignments for a device.

-## Step 1: Obtaining the OAuth access token
+## Obtaining the OAuth access token
 As I prepare to access and use the HPE GreenLake platform workspace resources through REST API calls to the platform API services, I first need to generate an OAuth access token.
 Refer to [my blog post Part 1](https://developer.hpe.com/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-%E2%80%93-part-1-introduction-to-the-apis/) to learn how to generate the access token using the Postman collection available [here](https://github.com/hpe-dev-incubator/GLP-API-Tooling/tree/main/Postman-Collections).

 Once the access token is generated, it will be used as the **authorization bearer token** for all subsequent REST API calls.

-## Step 2: Inviting a tenant user to collaborate in the workspace
+## Inviting a tenant user to collaborate in the workspace
 As a workspace administrator in my HPE GreenLake platform workspace, I can easily invite other members of my organization to join the workspace by sending them a sign-up link in email.
-Here I am using the POST REST API call - ***Invite a user***, taken from the Postman collection folder: ***Configuring and Managing GLP Workspace/Step2-IAM/Identity/v1/users***.
+Here I am using the **POST** REST API call - ***Invite a user***, taken from the Postman collection folder: ***Configuring and Managing GLP Workspace/Step2-IAM/Identity/v1/users***.

 `POST {{baseUrl}}/identity/v1/users`